teresa-chow/guides-and-manuals/markdown.md

 [^1]: [Markdown 1.0.1 readme source code](https://web.archive.org/web/20040402182332/http://daringfireball.net/projects/markdown/) accessed 22 Oct.
 2023

-GitHub Flavored Markdown (GFM) is a variant of Markdown based on CommonMark, following its specification apart from some added extensions (e.g.: _strikethrough, tables, alerts,..._).
+GitHub Flavored Markdown (GFM) is a variant of Markdown based on CommonMark, following its specification apart from some added extensions (e.g.: _strikethrough, task lists, tables, alerts,..._).
 It suports HTML, and that's why one can use HTML tags instead of or in addition to Markdown formatting.

 </br>

 ___
 ## Why

-> _Why use markdown?_
+> _Why use Markdown?_

 Markdown's syntax is easy-to-learn and use, making it very fitting for software documentation due to its portability, flexibility and readability.
 It produces clear and consistent text.